kimtonyhyun/active_avoidance/docs/bottom_side.md

 ## Initial placement

-Place elements on the bottom-side of the apparatus, as shown below:
+Place elements on the bottom-side of the apparatus, as shown below.
+The board shown is the [MB8](https://www.thorlabs.com/thorproduct.cfm?partnumber=MB8):
 ![Initial placement of items on the bottom-side of the board](bottom_side_initial.jpg).

 Some minor comments:
-- For the four legs, I recommend using at least 2 inch tall posts.
+- For the four legs, I recommend using at least 2 inch tall posts (e.g. [RS2P](https://www.thorlabs.com/thorproduct.cfm?partnumber=RS2P)).
-- The WAV Trigger mount needs to be screwed on with "low-profile" (i.e. smaller head) screws.
+- The WAV Trigger mount needs to be screwed on with "low-profile" (i.e. smaller head) screws, for example [92220A182](https://www.mcmaster.com/92220a182) from McMaster-Carr.